xeroctl conversations

 Pagination cursor: conversation ID to start after |

 Output columns: ID, Object, Created, Updated, Metadata (key count).
+Missing timestamps and empty metadata render as - in table output.

 get